cu-csci-1300-intro-programming/spring-2025-web/docs/_posts/2025-02-15-Week-6-Project-1-And-Midterm-1.markdown

 &nbsp;&nbsp;&nbsp;&nbsp;
 ## Project 1
+The project is due Friday February 28.
+We strongly recommend that you pace yourself on the project and start early.
+You do not have to start the project prior to the midterm exam, however some students find that working on the project helps to improve their exam performance as it gives them more practice with the material.

 ### Introduction
 You have recently been employed by Rhonda Labs, a leading research institute working to uncover the secrets of rare genetic diseases.
 Your first task is to write a program that analyzes DNA from various species and individuals, compares their similarities, and performs analyses on the given sequences.